Wirgiliusz/Wirgiliusz/README.md

 <!--
 **Wirgiliusz/Wirgiliusz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-# Hello
+# Hello ℴ*␣*ℴ
 I am a student with an Engineering degree in **Control Engineering and Robotics** pursuing Master's degree in **Embedded Robotics**.

-Not scared of low-level programming, playing with registers, meeting nano-seconds deadlines, and touching the hardware.
+▷ Not scared of low-level programming, playing with registers, meeting nano-seconds deadlines, and touching the hardware.

-Fascinated with high-level programming, complex million-lines libraries, and many layers of abstraction which make very complicated things doable.
+▷ Fascinated with high-level programming, complex million-lines libraries, and many layers of abstraction which make very complicated things doable.

 ## Things I work with